RobertTalbert/discretecs/MTH225-Winter2025/course-docs/MTH 225 Winter 2025 Syllabus.md

 ### Determining the base grade

-Your latter grade is assigned using the table below.
-It shows the *minimum* requirements for the "base grades" of A, B, C, and D.  Plus/minus modifiers are applied using the rules below the table.
+Your letter grade for the course is assigned using the table below.
+It shows the *minimum* requirements for the "base grades" of A, B, C, and D. **To earn a grade in the course, you need to meet or exceed *all* the requirements for that grade.** Plus/minus modifiers are applied using the rules below the table.
-**To earn a grade in the course, you need to meet or exceed *all* the requirements for that grade.** A grade of "F" is assigned if not all of the requirements for a "D" are met.
+ A grade of "F" is assigned if not all of the requirements for a "D" are met.

 | Grade | Learning Targets | Application/Analysis  Exams                               | Engagement credits |
 | ----- | :----------------: | :--------------------------------------: | :------------------: |